danpub1/mkrpc/README.md

 * m - Either would be ok, upper and lower are similar
 * n - N or n is ok - use opposite case of H
 * o - Lowercase o to distinguish from 0
-* P - Either would be ok, upper and lower are similar
+* p - Either would be ok, upper and lower are similar
 * Q - Uppercase Q to distinguish from 9
 * R - Avoid lowercase r because of similarity with n or h
 * Not S or s - similar to 5